 - 4.1 The Executive Board will appoint a Chairman and Vice-Chairman at its first meeting and thereafter annually at the first meeting following the Annual Meetings of the three Councils.
-The Chairman and, in his or her absence, the Vice-Chairman shall have a casting vote. - 4.2 The non-voting co-opted members of the Executive Board shall not act in the role of either the Chairman or the Vice-Chairman of the Executive Board.
+The Chairman and, in his or her absence, the Vice-Chairman will have a casting vote. - 4.2 The Chairman and Vice-Chairman will be one of the three voting members of the Executive Board.